jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 A big reason for this is the loyalty stories foster in humanity.
 Stories are meant to pass-on knowledge to aid everyone's continuous evolution.
 But the people in power use stories to distract regular people from evolving new tools, because new tools have new power bases.

 America won the Industrial Age.
 It did so with a mixture of hardwork, ingenuity, and injustice.
 And, in 1970, America invented the personal computer and the internet.
-This is the technology of the future, but we are not yet in the Internet Age for the same reasons seeing the bridge didn't upgrade the German barbarians all those years ago.
+This is the technology of the future, but we are not yet in the Internet Age for the same reasons seeing Caesar's bridge didn't upgrade the German barbarians all those years ago.

 Evolving our society to the possibilities of modern technology requires calling "bullshit" on our Industrial Age power brokers.
-Their screams about "wokeness" and "fascists" are only meant to keep us in the Industrial Age while laying blame for the social, economic, and political problems that inevitable get worse when any creature stops playing the game of evolution.
+Their stories about "wokeness" and "fascists" are only meant to keep us in the Industrial Age while laying blame for the social, economic, and political pains that inevitable get worse when any creature stops playing the game of evolution.

 <Flipper1970 />